MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/README.md

 ![image](https://user-images.githubusercontent.com/21693360/236896617-57b9c503-9ac7-4ecf-9862-cb3728f222c2.png)

-# Supply Chain Management Solution Accelerator
+# Supply Chain Management Accelerator

 Created to provide a customer interface by using Power BI and PowerApps from which users can launch simulations and determine the parameters of the simulation and data, access results.

-The Supply Chain Management Solution Accelerator helps inventory managers to analyze their products portfolio, inventory systems quickly and proactively, using a practical, scalable, and manageable solution.
+The Supply Chain Management Accelerator helps inventory managers to analyze their products portfolio, inventory systems quickly and proactively, using a practical, scalable, and manageable solution.

-By leveraging the capabilities of the Supply Chain Management Solution Accelerator, businesses and supply chain managers can overcome these challenges and drive operational excellence, improved customer satisfaction, and increased profitability.
+By leveraging the capabilities of the Supply Chain Management Accelerator, businesses and supply chain managers can overcome these challenges and drive operational excellence, improved customer satisfaction, and increased profitability.

 For more information about potential customer scenarios and architecture references, please see the [customer pitch deck](WIP) and the [AAC article](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/analytics/optimize-inventory-forecast-demand) .